ThinkTwit is open source and developed for free – if you find ThinkTwit useful please help support its future development by making a donation.

 ThinkTwit is a Twitter module for WordPress.
-ThinkTwit uses the Twitter ATOM API to display recent tweets from one or more Twitter users.
+ThinkTwit uses the Twitter JSON API v1.1 to display recent tweets from one or more Twitter users.
 It is very simple, yet flexible and easily customised.
 It can be placed on your WordPress page simply through drag and drop on the Widgets interface or through the use of Shortcode or a PHP function call.

 ThinkTweet was created due to a lack of fully functional modules that offer the ability to request tweets from more than one user.
 It was created using a heavily modified version of code written by Anders Ross at Instant Shift with added code changes by Kevin Pajak at kevinpajak.com.
 Thanks guys, the code has been much appreciated!